samplchallenges/SAMPL6/README.md

 - Version 1.16: SAMPL6 Part II - Add evaluation of log *P* predictions([physical_properties/logP/analysis/](./physical_properties/logP/analysis/))

 ### Changes not yet in a release
+- [Molecular statistics analysis](./physical_properties/logP/analysis/analysis_outputs/MolecularStatisticsTables) added for SAMPL6 Part II logP Challenge.
+This analysis was performed to indicate logP values of which molecules of SAMPL6 logP Challenge set were more difficult for methods to predict accurately.

 ## Challenge Overview
 (This is reproduced from the [SAMPL6 Website](https://drugdesigndata.org/about/sampl6))